Roberto Hernández (starting pitcher): Atlanta Braves

 On July 15, 2016, Hernández signed a minor league contract with the Atlanta Braves.
-He was added to the Braves roster in August, and designated for assignment on August 12 after making two starts.
+He was added to the Braves roster on August 6, and designated for assignment on August 12 after making two starts (1–1, 8.00 ERA).
 On October 4, 2016, Hernández elected free agency.

 Pitching style

-Hernández is known for his hard sinker and exhibiting good control of his pitches.
-He did not throw exceptionally hard when he debuted in the minor leagues at age 21, but has since developed a fastball that can reach 97 mph.
-He also throws a slider and a changeup, but relies mostly on his hard sinker to get many ground ball outs.
+Hernández was known for his hard sinker and exhibiting good control of his pitches.
+He did not throw exceptionally hard when he debuted in the minor leagues at age 21, but developed a fastball that could reach 97 mph.
+He also threw a slider and a changeup, but relied mostly on his hard sinker to get many ground ball outs.

 Name and age controversy

 In January 2012, Dominican police arrested Hernández after he left the U.S. Consulate, accusing him of using a false identity to obtain a visa.
-Police reported his real name as Roberto Heredia Hernández, and that he was actually three years older than he reported.
+Police reported his real name as Roberto Hernández Heredia, and that he was actually three years older than he reported.
 The Indians placed Hernández on the restricted list.
 Officials in both countries received assistance in the case from a woman in the Dominican Republic who claimed she falsified a birth certificate for Hernández in exchange for $26,000, but when Hernández's father failed to pay her, she contacted the authorities.